DarriEy/CONFLUENCE/docs/source/examples.rst

 Running the Examples
 --------------------
-1. Install CONFLUENCE and activate your environment:
+1. Install SYMFLUENCE and activate your environment:
    .. code-block:: bash

-      ./confluence --install
+      ./symfluence --install
       source .venv/bin/activate

 2. Navigate to the example directory: